UW-GDA/FIREMAPS/README.md

 ## Methodology:

+- Download SAR imagery from Open Capella SAR data, wildfire perimeter data from WFIGS, and Digital Elevation Map data from Copernicus 30m DEM
-- Load in SAR data in regions with active wildfires using methods learned in class/lab
+- Load in SAR data in regions with active wildfires using methods learned in class/labs
-- Clip wildfire boundaries to SAR images
+- Identify intersections between boundaries of SAR extent and wildfire boundaries
 - Chip labeled SAR data to prepare for CNN training
 - Train CNN using hyperparameter grid search and evaluate accuracy to choose model
 - Apply model to subset of chipped, labeled data to validate accuracy
+- Create DEM overlay with SAR/wildfire intersections to gain greater situational awareness regarding topographical features in the area

 ## Goals: